 Creating backups with a plugin is easy and safe.
 It reduces the chance of errors and makes the process hassle-free.
 We’ve chosen UpdraftPlus for this tutorial since it is a popular WordPress backup plugin that works perfectly.

-You can create backups and store them on Google Drive, Dropbox, Amazon S3, OneDrive, etc. cloud platforms.
+With UpdraftPlus, you can create backups and store them on Google Drive, Dropbox, Amazon S3, OneDrive, etc. cloud platforms.
 UpdraftPlus allows users to restore any version of the backup within a few clicks.
 Let’s see how you can back up your WooCommerce site with it.

 Step 1: Install & activate the UpdraftPlus Plugin